preactjs/preact-www/content/en/cli/getting-started.md

 npm start
 ```

+Now open your editor and start editing!
+For most templates the best place to start is `src/index.js` or `src/components/app/index.js`.

 ## Production builds
 Run `npm run build` to create production build which will reside in `build` directory in the app folder.